 Alternatives to the Citibank SMRT Card

 There are some other cards on the market geared towards lower spenders who’re just looking to get a bit of cashback on their everyday expenses, such as the following.

-Maybank Family & Friends Card – This is another good one for grocery shopping as there’s a 5% rebate at NTUC FairPrice or Cold Storage.
-You also get 5% rebate on bus and train rides, Grab, taxis and petrol, as well as fast food delivery from KFC, McDonald’s and Pizza Hut.
-There’s a higher minimum spend of $500 a month though.
-(And if you hit $1,000/month, your rebate goes up 8%.)
+Maybank Family & Friends Card – This is another good one for grocery shopping as there’s a 8% rebate at NTUC FairPrice or Cold Storage.
+You also get 8% rebate on bus and train rides, Grab, taxis and petrol, as well as fast food delivery from KFC, McDonald’s and Pizza Hut.
+There’s a higher minimum spend of $1,000 a month though.
+(And if you hit $500/month, your rebate is 5%)

-HSBC Visa Platinum Credit Card – Get 5% on recurring mobile, cable TV and internet bills, and either 5% (if you spend $800/month for all 3 months in a quarter) or 3% ($400/month for 3 months) on groceries and petrol.
+HSBC Visa Platinum Credit Card – Get 5% cash rebate on all groceries and dining (minimum $600 spend per month for all 3 months in a calendar quarter) and up to 20.2% on petrol at Shell and Caltex.